Pistonight/botw-qt/cnn/README.md

 You can either use pyenv or the built-in venv module to setup a venv. pyenv is Recommened for Linux/Mac and the built-in venv is recommended for Windows.

+**NOTE: You can install CUDA/cuDNN if you'd like.
+However, in my testing, the model is too small to benefit from GPU acceleration.**

 - pyenv:
     ```
     pyenv virtualenv 3.10.9 botw-qt